DaoCloud/DaoCloud-docs/docs/en/docs/dce/terms.md

     The limitation on interaction helps to create stable and functional communication between programs.

     As applications become more complex, small code changes can have drastic effects on other functionality.
     Applications need to take a modular approach to their functionality if they can grow and maintain stability simultaneously.
     Without APIs, there is a lack of a framework for the interaction between applications.
     Without a shared framework, it is challenging for applications to scale and integrate.

     APIs allow computer programs or applications to interact and share information in a defined and understandable manner.
     They are the building blocks for modern applications and they provide developers with a way to integrate applications together.
     Whenever you hear about microservices working together, you can infer that they interact via an API.

-- API-initiated eviction, API 发起的驱逐
+- API-initiated eviction

     API-initiated eviction is the process by which you use the Eviction API to create an Eviction object that triggers graceful pod termination.